Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 c) BSE Listing portal and NSE Electronic Application Processing System portal (“NEAPS”):

-The Company ensures in compliance of applicable regulations of SEBI LODR Regulations and all the
+The Company ensures in compliance of applicable provisions of SEBI LODR Regulations and all the compliances

-compliances related filings or disclosures are made to the BSE Limited and NSE through web-based
+related filings or disclosures are made to the BSE Limited and NSE through web-based applications viz.,

-applications viz., BSE listing portal and NEAPS portal within the stipulated timeline as prescribed under
+BSE listing portal and NEAPS portal within the stipulated timeline as prescribed under the SEBI LODR

-the SEBI LODR Regulations.
-Online Dispute Resolution (“ODR”) Portal and Investor Query Module on the
+Regulations.
+Online Dispute Resolution (“ODR”) Portal and Investor Query Module on the website of the

 SCORES is an online grievance redressal facilitation platform provided by SEBI.
 Complainants can lodge